georgehalal/academic-kickstart/content/home/about.md

 # About Me

 Born and raised in Syria, my family and I moved to Lebanon in 2012 due to the Syrian Civil War.
-After graduating high school in Lebanon, I moved to the U.S. for college, where I'm currently seeking asylum.
+After graduating high school in Lebanon, I moved to the U.S., where I'm currently seeking asylum.

-I am a first-year physics Ph.D. student at Stanford University, currently working with Dr. Daniel Gruen and Prof. Risa Wechsler at the Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) at Stanford.
-I use machine learning and other data science techniques to develop new statistical methods for enhancing cosmological measurements.
+I am a first-year physics Ph.D. student at Stanford University.
+I work with Dr. Daniel Gruen and Prof. Risa Wechsler at the Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) at Stanford.
+I use machine learning and other data science techniques to develop statistical methods for enhancing cosmological measurements and simulations.